zahramaroufi75/challenge_1/README.md

 The FreeRTOS kernel is designed to be small, simple, and easy to use.
 A typical RTOS kernel binary image is in the range of 4000 to 9000 bytes.

-For the most up-to-date documentation about the FreeRTOS kernel, see __FreeRTOS.org.__ .
-FreeRTOS.org offers a number of detailed tutorials and guides about using the FreeRTOS kernel, including a __Quick Start Guide__ and the more in-depth __Mastering the FreeRTOS Real Time Kernel__.
+For the most up-to-date documentation about the FreeRTOS kernel, see [FreeRTOS.org](https://freertos.org/RTOS.html) .
+FreeRTOS.org offers a number of detailed tutorials and guides about using the FreeRTOS kernel, including a [Quick Start Guide](https://freertos.org/FreeRTOS-quick-start-guide.html#page_top) and the more in-depth [Mastering the FreeRTOS Real Time Kernel](https://freertos.org/Documentation/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf).

 ### FreeRTOS kernel scheduler